Updating and Managing the Datasets Used by EJAM

 require(EJAM)

-# Confirm they all can be loaded into memory now
+# Confirm they all can be opened as Arrow-backed objects

 # as arrow files: